SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 ### Key Manager Policies

-If a Key Manager without secure RBAC enabled is used, the policies MUST be adjusted to let the 'member' role of the Identity service be equivalent to the Key Manager internal 'creator' role.
+If a Key Manager without secure RBAC enabled is used, the policies MUST be adjusted to let the `member` role of the Identity service be equivalent to the Key Manager internal `creator` role.

 ## Related Documents